Brexit drama: British parliament rejects Boris Johnson’s timeline

-European Council President Donald Tusk says he will recommend the European Union accept the UK’s request for a Brexit extension.
+European Council president Donald Tusk says he will recommend the EU accept Britain’s request for a Brexit extension.

-It comes after Boris Johnson’s divorce plan suffered a blow when British MPs voted to reject the government’s timetable for the passage of its Brexit deal.
+It comes after Prime Minister Boris Johnson’s divorce plan suffered a blow when British MPs voted to reject the government’s timetable for the passage of its Brexit deal.

 Following PM @BorisJohnson’s decision to pause the process of ratification of the Withdrawal Agreement, and in order to avoid a no-deal #Brexit, I will recommend the EU27 accept the UK request for an extension.
 For this I will propose a written procedure.